Tampa Schools with Digital Media Production Courses

 University of South Florida

 The School of Art and Art History at the University of South Florida emphasizes research and creative endeavor in new media and technology in addition to conventional methods.
-Within the school, there are 23 teaching and research faculty members and four visiting and adjunct faculty members.
+Within the school, there are 23 teaching and research faculty members and two visiting and adjunct faculty members.

 Bachelor of Fine Arts or Bachelor of Arts in Studio Art